 Communication is a key issue from the beginning to the end of the outbreak.
 Within the outbreak investigation team, information such as telephone and fax numbers and e-mail addresses are all basic information to be exchanged.
-Regularly, the team should be meeting either in person or by conference call to update each other, and it is beneficial to summarize the update in a written format such as an e-mail circulated internally among those with responsibility directly or indirectly for the investigation such as high-level administrators.
+Regularly, the team should be meeting either in person or by conference call to update each other, and it is beneficial to summarize the update in a written format such as an e-mail circulated internally among those with direct or indirect responsibility for the investigation, such as high-level administrators.
 It is especially important for no assumptions to be made related to communication.
 In other words, it can be an unwise gamble to assume that someone else is sharing important information with the team leader or an administrative person in a central office if that is not known with certainty.
-Redundancy of communication may be inefficient, but it is far less of a sin than lack of communication.
+Redundancy of communication may be inefficient, but it is a far lesser sin than lack of communication.